Introduction To Barcodes

-- These barcodes are larger size than retail barcodes, and should have a heavy horizontal line top and bottom.
+- These barcodes are larger than retail barcodes and should have a heavy horizontal line on top and bottom.
 You can also print the bearer bars vertically at the ends if you wish.
 13

 - QR codes are square barcodes that look a bit like a maze.

 - QR codes can be used to link to a website URL or to contain information.
 14